parsa-epfl/cloudsuite/README.md

 # CloudSuite 3.0 #

+**This branch is an archive where all CloudSuite 3.0 benchmarks are stored.
+All prebuilt images are available at [cloudsuite3][old] at dockerhub.
+If you're searching for CloudSuite 4.0, please checkout [master][master] branch.**

 [CloudSuite][csp] is a benchmark suite for cloud services.
 The third release consists of eight applications that have been selected based on their popularity in today's datacenters.
 The benchmarks are based on real-world software stacks and represent real-world setups.